Nickolay-Martynenko/GRB-X-Ray-Afterglow/models/README.md

 Before you start working with the notebooks, please read the <a href="/README.md/#setup"> [setup instructions]</a> and install the requirements listed in either [`requirements.txt`](requirements.txt) (for ML models) or [`AutoEncoder/requirements.txt`](AutoEncoder/requirements.txt) (for AutoEncoder).

 # Load Pretrained AutoEncoder from Checkpoint
 Training of the AutoEncoder model on a local device is remarkably time-consuming.
 To use it without reproducing the training pipeline, the reader is encouraged to load a pre-trained model from a checkpoint, see [[docs]](https://lightning.ai/docs/pytorch/stable//common/checkpointing_basic.html).

-It is recommended to use this one: [`best.ckpt`](./AutoEncoder/Architectures/AE_dim=3_archi=32_4/best.ckpt), but you can also try with other architectures.
+It is recommended to use *«Stadnard»* Architecture: [`best.ckpt`](./AutoEncoder/Architectures/AE_dim=3_archi=32_4/best.ckpt), but you can also try other checkpoints available in `./AutoEncoder/Architectures/` directory.